Shazelina Zainul Abidin

-Shazelina Zainul Abidin is a Malaysian diplomat.
+Shazelina Zainul Abidin is a Malaysian diplomat who is currently the High Commissioner of Malaysia to Canada.

 She was previously the Malaysian ambassador to Senegal, with concurrent accreditation to Burkina Faso, Mali, The Gambia and Cabo Verde.

 Prior to her stint in Africa, Shazelina was the Head of Communications and Public Diplomacy for the Ministry of Foreign Affairs Malaysia, and has had postings to Washington DC (2001–2003) and to New York, at the Permanent Mission of Malaysia to the United Nations (2007–2011).

 Shazelina maintains strong links to the academic world with her appointment as an Honorary Research Fellow at the University of Sheffield.